amnshrestha/openFace-mac-installation-wiki/Home.md

 in *Facial Expression Recognition and Analysis Challenge*, *IEEE International Conference on Automatic Face and Gesture Recognition*, 2015

+# Commercial license

+For inquiries about the commercial licensing of the OpenFace toolkit please contact innovation@cmu.edu

 # Final remarks

-I did my best to make sure that the code runs out of the box but there are always issues and I would be grateful for your understanding that this is research code and not a commercial level product.
-However, if you encounter any problems/bugs/issues please contact me on github for any bug reports/questions/suggestions.
+I did my best to make sure that the code runs out of the box but there are always issues and I would be grateful for your understanding that this is research code and not full fledged product.
+However, if you encounter any problems/bugs/issues please contact me on github or by emailing me at Tadas.Baltrusaitis@cl.cam.ac.uk for any bug reports/questions/suggestions.
+I prefer questions and bug reports on github as that provides visibility to others who might be encountering same issues or who have the same questions.

 # Copyright

 Copyright can be found in the Copyright.txt

 You have to respect boost, TBB, dlib, OpenBLAS, and OpenCV licenses.

+Furthermore you have to respect the licenses of the datasets used for model training - https://github.com/TadasBaltrusaitis/OpenFace/wiki/Datasets